 \subsection{Hazardous effects of aerosols and nanoparticles on humans.
 Fine particulate matter and coarse particle pollution}

-Late studies aimed towards the assessment of the impact of airborne NP exposure on human health has resulted in extensive research activity directed towards better characterizing these particles and understanding which properties are the most prominent in the context of health effects \cite{Kelly15}.
-Therefore, comprehension of the sources, chemical composition, physical structure and ambient concentrations of nanoparticles has enhanced significantly in the last decade \cite{Sande14, Islam18, Via13, Via16}.
+Late studies aimed towards assessing the impact of airborne NP exposure on human health result in extensive research activity directed towards better characterizing these particles and understanding which properties are most prominent in the context of health effects \cite{Kelly15}.
+Therefore, comprehension of the sources, chemical composition, physical structure and ambient concentrations of NPs has significantly enhanced in the last decade \cite{Sande14, Islam18, Via13, Via16}.